graysonarts/writing/august2015/draft.md

 "Jealous, bitter hags."

 "Let's celebrate!"
 He pulls Max into him harder, pulling him over to the bed.
-They fall backwards, the sofa foam of the bed catching their weight with effortless ease.
+They fall backwards, the soft foam of the bed catching their weight with effortless ease.

 "Oh?
 Is this what you want?"
 Max says has he unbuttons Dominic's pants.